 The physical layout includes 55 care spaces, with a 10-bed critical care area and 2 trauma bays, and a separate psychiatric care area.
 Patients younger than 18 are treated in a separate pediatric ED with dedicated providers and staff.

 As an ED located within a full-service community hospital, NYU Langone Hospital—Brooklyn provides valuable diversity to the training and research experience of medical students, residents, and other trainees.

-The freestanding NYU Langone Health—Cobble Hill ED is located in Brooklyn.
+The freestanding NYU Langone Health—Cobble Hill Emergency Department at the Joseph S. and Diane H. Steinberg Ambulatory Care Center is located in Brooklyn.
 Since 2015, it has grown at the remarkable pace of 15 percent every year, and emergency physicians currently care for nearly 30,000 patients annually.

 Because it is a freestanding ED, there is no attached hospital, nor are there on-site subspecialists.
 To provide expertise in emergency situations, physicians use a state-of-the-art telemedicine system to communicate with specialists at the Ronald O. Perelman Center for Emergency Services and NYU Langone Hospital—Brooklyn.

-The ED at NYU Langone Health—Cobble Hill offers radiology, laboratory, and pharmacy services 24 hours a day, 7 days a week, and is equipped and staffed to stabilize patients during any emergency situation.
+NYU Langone Health—Cobble Hill Emergency Department at the Joseph S. and Diane H. Steinberg Ambulatory Care Center offers radiology, laboratory, and pharmacy services 24 hours a day, 7 days a week, and is equipped and staffed to stabilize patients during any emergency situation.
 According to Press Ganey Associates, it is ranked in the top 15 percent of more than 2,000 EDs nationwide in patient satisfaction, and has been recognized as best in class for pain management and for excellence in the 5 principles of patient experience.